carlos9917/ml_project2/README.md

 The app has been deployed [here](https://share.streamlit.io/carlos9917/ml_project2)

-NOTE: This app will only work providing a given date.
+NOTE: This app will only work providing a given date that falls inside the testing period.